Find The Current In The 12 Ohm Resistor

 Q: How do I choose the right resistor for my circuit?

 A: When choosing a resistor, consider its resistance value, tolerance, power rating, and temperature coefficient.
-The resistance value should be appropriate for the desired current and voltage in the circuit.
+Think about it: the resistance value should be appropriate for the desired current and voltage in the circuit.
 The tolerance specifies the accuracy of the resistance value.
 The power rating should be high enough to handle the power dissipated by the resistor.
 The temperature coefficient should be low if the circuit will be operating over a wide temperature range.

 Conclusion